akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Overheard

-Sir Guy's servant found Sir Guy in the stables, grooming his horse.
+Sir Guy’s servant found Sir Guy in the stables, grooming his horse.

 “You are very delayed.”
 Sir Guy asked, not looking up.

-“I had an interesting walk past the Queen's rose garden, sir.”
+“I had an interesting walk past the Queen’s rose garden, sir.”

 “Interesting how?”

 The servant smiled.
 “Lord Godfrey and his sister leave for Berkhamsted.
 And, the goose girl stays.”

-Sir Guy's hands stopped.
+Sir Guy’s hands stopped.
 “She stays?”

 “Alone,” the servant added.
 “The Queen will keep her busy with charity work.
 Easy pickings.”